 1. Murphy – The Sea Battlers

-Murphys – you win the prize for most common and widespread name in Ireland, especially in County Cork.
+Murphys – you win the prize for most common last name in Ireland, especially in County Cork.

-This surname, which means “sea battler,” translates to Gaelic as MacMurchadh (son of Murchadh) and O'Murchadh (descendent of Murchadh), a derivation of the first name of Murchadh or Murragh.
+This surname, which means “sea battler,” translates to Irish as MacMurchadh (son of Murchadh) and O'Murchadh (descendent of Murchadh), a derivation of the first name of Murchadh or Murragh.

 The name was first anglicized to MacMurphy and then to Murphy in the early 19th century.